sukibaby/itgmania-on-gentoo-guide/README.md

 ### After rebooting

-At this point you should be logged back into your Gentoo install!
+At this point you should be back in your Gentoo install!
 Nice work.

+Log in as root.

 Run these commands to get systemd set up.
 You may have to answer a few questions.
 ```